-Orion is responding to these challenges by maintaining a sufficiently diverse product range, continuously enhancing cost-effectiveness and allocating its development and sales resources appropriately.
+Orion is responding to these challenges by maintaining a sufficiently diverse product range, continuously enhancing costeffectiveness and allocating its development and sales resources appropriately.

-9.2.3.2 Operational risks
+8.2.3.2 Operational risks

-9.2.3.2.1 Sales and business risks
+8.2.3.2.1 Sales and business risks

 Market-specific operational models are necessarily applied to sales of pharmaceuticals.
 The traditional way of maintaining an extensive network of sales representatives requires substantial fixed costs.
 Orion's business operations in Europe are based on its own sales network, and sales elsewhere in the world mainly through partners.
-Orion has initiated an assessment on the prospects of launching the product in the development stage, ODM-109, in the United States on its own, and is also initiating small-scale sales operations in certain Southeast Asian countries.
+During 2021, Orion has continued to expand its sales activities in Southeast Asia and the Pacific to two new countries.
+In the Southeast Asia and Pacific region, Orion now has its own sales operations in a total of five countries.